 The molten gold is now ready to be poured into the casting mould to make an ingot.

-It's then tipped out and ready for the goldsmiths to start making the new rings.
+It is allowed to cool down, and then tipped out ready for the goldsmiths to start making the new rings.

 The gold ingot is then passed through a series of decreasing gauge rolling mills, to form it into a wire.